Cycling at the 2012 Summer Olympics – Men's individual road race

-Samuel Sánchez of Spain would have been the defending champion, but due to an injury incurred at the 2012 Tour de France he could not compete.
+Samuel Sánchez of Spain, who would have been the defending champion, was unable to compete due to an injury incurred at the 2012 Tour de France.

 The race was won by Kazakhstan's Alexander Vinokourov.
 He sprinted clear of Colombia's Rigoberto Urán, who claimed the silver medal.
 Alexander Kristoff of Norway won the sprint from the following group to take bronze.
 Vinokourov was the first man (and, through the 2016 Games, only; multiple women have done so) to win multiple medals in the event; he had previously taken silver in 2000.

 Qualification

 The top ten ranked countries in the final standings of the 2011 UCI World Tour qualified to have five riders to represent their respective country in the race.
 The nations with five-man squads were: Spain, Belgium, Italy, Australia, Great Britain, Germany, Netherlands, United States and Switzerland; although Luxembourg placed ninth in the rankings, their roster was reduced to two men.
 Of the other nations on the World Tour, France and Denmark had four riders, Norway and Ireland three, Kazakhstan two and Slovakia, Costa Rica and Latvia one rider each.
 The top six countries on the UCI Europe Tour – Slovenia, Russia, Portugal, Poland, Turkey and Belarus – in addition to Colombia, Venezuela, Brazil, the UCI America Tour top three, UCI Asia Tour leaders Iran and UCI Africa Tour leaders Morocco, had three riders.
 The remaining nations in the race were represented by either two or one rider.
 Eritrea, Georgia, and Syria competed in the event for the first time.
 There were a total of 144 participants.